Branding & Advertising

 • Great brands monitor customer perceptions

-• If you mis-step, change course
+• If you mis-step, change course – some news is bad news

-Case study : Kraft Mac n Cheese
+Case study: Kraft Mac n Cheese

 What is a brand?